Sexual Narcissism(What You Need To Know Now)

 Utilizing the ISN Responsibly

-It’s important to note this.
 The ISN is a valuable tool for research and clinical assessment.
-Qualified professionals should interpret its results.
+Qualified professionals should interpret the results.
 Misinterpretation can lead to misunderstandings about a person’s character or intentions.

 If you suspect that you or someone you know exhibits traits of sexual narcissism, take action.
 Consider reaching out to a mental health professional.